Canon 1Ds Mark II vs 4000D

 Review summary: Canon 1Ds Mark II vs 4000D

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark II and the Canon 4000D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds Mark II: